RajanyaD/Practathon-22/README.txt

 The dataset is created in dataset.cpp file.
-Just executing it creates a 3.94GB file. (for 10M vectors)
+Just executing it creates a 3.94GB file (for 10M vectors) with "vector_file.txt" filename.

 The data is then read from the file and the kd tree is built dynamically in the